cepthomas/Notr/README.md

 # Notr

 Notr is a Sublime Text application plugin for managing and displaying collections of text notes.
-It is a plain text format with a lot of similarity to markdown without the powerful publication capabilities - the text itself is the whole point.
+It is a plain text format with some similarity to markdown.
+However there is not a rendering for publication step - the text itself is the whole point.

 The markup syntax provides file and section navigation and colorizing to provide visual clues for things like sections, links, tables, lists, etc.